cyberaide/bookmanager/README.md

       bookmanager YAML get [--format=FORMAT]

-    The command seatches for all images within the markdown documet and fetches them so the document can be created locally with the images.
+    The command searches for all images within the markdown document and fetches them so the document can be created locally with the images.
 We assume all images in the md document are for now not specified via http locations but via relative locations.